annotation/text-fabric/docs/Use/Browser.md

     your view.
     A new page will open, which you can save as a PDF.

-    There is also a button to download all your results.
+    There is also a button to download all your results as data files.

 ??? abstract "Exported materials"
     ??? info "job.json"